JosephTham/Airbnb-Clone/README.md

 ## Functionality

-The app is a similar version of Airbnb's app but simplified.
-You are able to login to your account and reserve available places.
+Simplified version of Airbnb.
+Used firebase for authentication and expo to test.

 ## Video Walkthrough